singularityhub/interface/README.md

 # Tunel

-This is the Tunel, giving you interactive management for your containers!
-A local database of metadata and container images is available on the command line and for interaction in the browser.
+This is the Tunel, giving you interactive management for your containers.

 ## Goals
 A huge challenge with these modern internet protocols is that there is (still) somewhat